sjbennett123/polarlarp/content/current_writeups/Fighting the Rat King/_index.md

 Layout: module

 author: Brittney Perry
-reviewer:
+reviewer: Scott Bennett

 schedule: Saturday
 plotline: The Rat Pack
-requirements: Nearer to the end of the event, or whenever Plot wants to stop the tide of Bloody Rats.
+requirements: Completion of "The Bloody Rats"

 description: A Rat King has been discovered!
 Joined by the tail, the Rat King will attack and feed off of anything that they can reach.

-synopsis: >
+synopsis: |
   Goodwin Copperriver comes into town with an announcement-

-  **ATTENTION!
+  > **ATTENTION!
 ATTENTION!**
+  >
-  The City of Stonewood thanks you for your participation in helping eliminating the hoard of rats terrorizing the city.
+  > The City of Stonewood thanks you for your participation in helping eliminating the hoard of rats terrorizing the city.
 Just a few moments ago, a Rat King was discovered!
 The City of Stonewood implores every able bodied adventurer to assist the city in eradicating these rats, and will pay a reward for doing so!
+  >
-Thank you for your participation.
+  > Thank you for your participation.

   The PCs discover a large colony of rats in a large, dug out den with multiple tunnels running from the main chamber.
 The chamber is full of Bloody Rats.
 At the rear of the chamber, there is a mass of rats not moving around a whole lot and are fighting between themselves.
 This is the Rat King.
 These rats are joined by the tail, almost on top of one another.